Joey Gallo Preview, Player Props: Twins vs. Pirates

-Joey Gallo and his .441 on-base percentage over his past 10 games (137 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Pittsburgh Pirates and Andre Jackson on August 18 at 8:10 PM ET.
+Joey Gallo -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Mitch Keller on the hill, on August 19 at 7:10 PM ET.

 Joey Gallo Game Info & Props vs. the Pirates